alegione/alegione.github.io/_posts/2020/2020-04-19-InstallingPackageManagers.md

 `conda activate denovo`

 You'll notice your (base) next to your prompt now says (denovo) and you'll have access to the installed tools.
 All your folders are still in the same place, just where the command line is looking for programs has changed.
+You can still install programs as you need them, just do so from within your activated environment.

 If you want to return to your base environment, just run

 `conda deactivate`